carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 $ pip install "git+https://github.com/user/project@1.2.3"
 ```

-Note that we can also supply a branch name, or a commit hash here:
+Note that we can also supply a branch name or a commit hash here:

 ```bash
 $ pip install "git+https://github.com/user/project@branch"